A project in collaboration with the Barcelona City Council

 The Eticas team developed the #EntornsSegurs [#SafeEnvironments] project requested by the Barcelona City Council with the aim of responding to the use and management of data in the city’s high schools.

-The Eticas research team is working on the #EntornsSegurs project.
+The Eticas research team has been working on the #EntornsSegurs project.
 Requested by the Barcelona City Council, it seeks to respond to the use and handling of data in the city’s institutes.
 The development and application of technologies in the educational field, with an exponential growth in recent years, has implications in terms of privacy and forces to analyze the degree of knowledge and social acceptability of the parties involved – students, parents and the educational community.
 The Eticas methodology, focused on the social impact of technologies, is a key element in understanding and improving technologies to be effective both at a pedagogical level and in terms of children’s privacy.

 Reports from countries such as the United States and Australia have begun to analyse these implications and point to the failure of laws to address the negligent use of personal data collected in educational institutions.
 In many cases schools also do not have the means or capacity to deal with it.
 But what is the situation in Barcelona?